kubeflow/website/content/en/docs/started/introduction.md

 weight = 1
 +++

+## What is Kubeflow ?

-The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable.
-Our goal is not to recreate other services, but to provide a straightforward way to deploy best-of-breed open-source systems for ML to diverse infrastructures.
-Anywhere you are running Kubernetes, you should be able to run Kubeflow.
+Kubeflow is a community and ecosystem of open-source projects to address each stage in the machine learning (ML) lifecycle.
+It makes ML on Kubernetes simple, portable, and scalable.
+Its goal is to facilitate the orchestration of Kubernetes workloads for ML and to empower users to deploy best-in-class open-source systems for ML to diverse cloud infrastructures.
+Whether you’re a researcher, data scientist, ML engineer, or a team of developers, Kubeflow offers modular and scalable tools that cater to all aspects of the ML lifecycle: from building ML models to deploying them to production for AI applications.

+## What are Kubeflow Standalone Components?

+Kubeflow is composed of multiple, independent open-source projects which address different aspects of a ML lifecycle.
+These standalone components are designed to be usable both within the Kubeflow Platform and independently.
+These components can be installed on their own on a Kubernetes cluster, providing flexibility to users who may not require the full capabilities of Kubeflow Platform but wish to leverage specific functionalities in the ML lifecycle.

+## What is Kubeflow Platform ?

+The Kubeflow Platform refers to the full suite of Kubeflow components bundled together with additional integration and management tools.
+Installing Kubeflow as a platform means deploying a comprehensive ML toolkit that integrates these components into a cohesive system, optimized for managing the end-to-end ML lifecycle.
+These includes not only the standalone components but also:

+- Central Dashboard for easy navigation and management.
+- Multi-user capabilities and access management.
+- Additional tooling and services for data management, visualization, and more.

+This integrated environment ensures that all the different pieces work together seamlessly, providing a more robust and streamlined user experience.

+Kubeflow Platform can be installed via Raw Manifests or Package Distributions.

+## Getting started with Kubeflow

 The following diagram shows the main Kubeflow components to cover each step of ML lifecycle on top of Kubernetes.